How to Avoid Snagging a Wire Wheel on Edges: Safe Step-by-Step Guide

 Set Up Your Tool for Safe Operation

-• Confirm the safety guard is in place for added protection.
+• Keep the safety guard in place and aimed correctly.

 Learn How to Position Your Tool Correctly